 - 3.6.
 Batted balls need to reach the infield grass to be considered live, otherwise the ball is foul.
 (6/15) - 3.7.
 Ties go to the defensive team (i.e. out).
 (2/18) - 3.8.
 Outfielders cannot make outs at the bases.
 They must throw the ball to the infielder to make the out (CF can't field the ball and tag 2nd base to get the force out).
 If they run the ball into the infield, the runners cannot advance bases once the ball crosses into the infield dirt.
 (6/15) - 3.9.
+Runners may not seek to tag up and advance on a caught pop fly within the infield - 3.10.
 Coaches (pitchers) may not field a batted ball.
 A player is to be positioned on the dirt portion adjacent to the mound to field balls with at least one foot positioned in the dirt.
 If a batted ball hits a coach pitcher, the play is dead, and the pitch does not count.
 If a thrown ball hits a coach (pitcher), the play is dead and no runners may advance unless forced to do so.
 If the coach interferes with a player's ability to field a batted ball or attempt to throw a runner out, the batter and/or runner shall be called out.
-(2/20) - 3.10.
+(2/20) - 3.11.
 All players (the entire team) bat in continuous order throughout the game.
 The maximum number of batters that bat in a single inning is equal to the larger number of players of the two opposing teams except the last inning (example: if team A has 11 players and team B has 9 then the maximum number of batters per inning is 11).
 In all innings except the last inning if the team at bat has not made three outs when the final batter is up, the coach of the team at bat will announce to the opposing coach that the last batter is at the plate and the inning will end after that batter.
 The last inning will be played until three outs are made.
-(4/11) - 3.11.
+(4/11)

+3.12.
 Coach Pitch division games will last no longer than 5 innings.
 (6/94)